Princess Beatrice of the United Kingdom: Queen Victoria's devoted companion

 In March 1861, Queen Victoria's mother Victoria, Duchess of Kent, died at Frogmore.
 The Queen broke down in grief and guilt over their estrangement at the beginning of her reign.
-Beatrice tried to console her mother by reminding her that the Duchess of Kent was "in heaven, but Beatrice hopes she will return".
-This comfort was significant because Queen Victoria had isolated herself from her children except the eldest unmarried daughter, Princess Alice, and Beatrice.
+Beatrice tried to console her mother by reminding her that her grandmother was "in heaven, but Beatrice hopes she will return".
+This comfort was significant because Queen Victoria had isolated herself from her children except Princesses Alice and Beatrice.
 Queen Victoria again relied on Beatrice and Alice after the death of Albert, of typhoid fever, on 14 December.

 The depth of the Queen's grief over the death of her husband surprised her family, courtiers, politicians and general populace.
-As when her mother died, she shut herself off from her family—most particularly, the Prince of Wales, (whom she blamed for her husband's death), with the exception of Alice and Beatrice.
+As when her mother died, she shut herself off from her family—most particularly, the Prince of Wales (whom she blamed for her husband's death), with the exception of Alice and Beatrice.
 Queen Victoria often took Beatrice from her cot, hurried to her bed and "lay there sleepless, clasping to her child, wrapped in the nightclothes of a man who would wear them no more."
 After 1871, when the last of Beatrice's elder sisters married, Queen Victoria came to rely upon her youngest daughter, who had declared from an early age: "I don't like weddings at all.
 I shall never be married.
 I shall stay with my mother."
 As her mother's secretary, she performed duties such as writing on the Queen's behalf and helping with political correspondence.
 These mundane duties mirrored those that had been performed in succession by her sisters, Alice, Helena and Louise.
 However, to these the Queen soon added more personal tasks.
 During a serious illness in 1871, the Queen dictated her journal entries to Beatrice, and in 1876 she allowed Beatrice to sort the music she and the Prince Consort had played, unused since his death fifteen years earlier.

 The devotion that Beatrice showed to her mother was acknowledged in the Queen's letters and journals, but her constant need for Beatrice grew stronger.
 The Queen suffered another bereavement in 1883, when her highland servant, John Brown, died at Balmoral.
 Once again, the Queen plunged into public mourning and relied on Beatrice for support.
 Unlike her siblings, Beatrice had not shown dislike for Brown, and the two had often been seen in each other's company; indeed, they had worked together to carry out the Queen's wishes.